 Training and Development is the base for any organization to grow effectively and efficiently.
-The focus of the course will be to familiarize students to different strategies of employees training & development.
-Further it will help to identify the underlying challenges that occur while creating, executing, implementing and evaluating different training sessions in the company.
-Students will be able to understand reasons behind the incorporation of different strategies used while conducting the training and designing it.
-Analysis of the history of training is also discussed to understand the evolution of this course.
+In this course, the students will be introduced to employees training and development strategies and to identify the underlying challenges that occur while creating, executing, implementing and evaluating different training sessions in the company.
+Students will comprehend reasons behind the incorporation of different strategies used while conducting the training and designing it.
+An in-depth analysis of the history of training is also discussed to understand the evolution of this course.
 Unique topics like E-Learning and Special Challenges in Career Management will enable students to get a more practical learning on the potential pitfalls that could arise when encountering different training strategies.
-The topics covered in the course include importance of training and development, strategic perspective of training, training need assessment, training delivery, evaluating training programs and learnings, past and future training styles, usage of advance technology in training, employee capacity building, issues in T&D, career management and its challenges.